 Paper copies of the forms are available per request by calling 301-985-5001 or emailing email@example.com.

-The City Council has recently updated several sections of the City Charter and Code required to conduct an all Vote-by-Mail election in 2021.
-Updates to the City Charter and Code are listed below.
+The City Council has recently updated several sections of the City Charter and Code required to conduct a Special Election in 2022.
+The most recent updates to the City Charter and Code are listed below.

 - Charter Amendment Resolution 2020-01 - Changing Election Day, Certification Timeline, and Procedures for Electing Council Officers